RayDeeUx/InfoLabelTweaks/about.md

 <cy>*Note: As of writing, not all features are available across all platforms.
 Install the mod n your device to confirm.*</c>

-<cy>*Windows users: If [Minecraftify](mod:zalphalaneous.minecraft) is loaded, it will hide the Info Label in favor of Minecraftify's own info label layout (resembling Minecraft's F3 menu).
+<cy>*If [Minecraftify](mod:zalphalaneous.minecraft) is loaded, it will hide the Info Label in favor of Minecraftify's own info label layout (resembling Minecraft's F3 menu).
 This mod will not run if Minecraftify is loaded; adding an incompatibility means wasting time (dis/re-en)abling this mod.*</c>

 Featured level: And Ever by galofuf